 BRAD and BURA

-BRAD is the University’s internal research information database, which aims to provide a comprehensive record of publications and other research outputs and activity by our research staff.
-BRAD is only visible internally to registered Brunel researchers and research administrators.
-Access to BRAD is currently by registration upon joining the University, and is limited to current research staff.
+BRAD is the University’s internal research information platform, which aims to provide a comprehensive record of publications, other research outputs and activity by our research staff.

-New academic staff must register for access to BRAD when their Brunel network username and password has been assigned.
-Please email email@example.com with your job title, department and staff/payroll ID number.
+New research staff must currently register for access to BRAD when their Brunel network username and password has been assigned.
+Please email the BRAD team with your job title, department and staff/payroll ID number.
 An account will then be be set up for you, and the team will help you get started with advice on how to link your profile to your personal research identifiers like ORCID, import your publications records and make them visible on your web profile.

 Administrative access may also be given to research managers and administrators with formal responsibility for managing research information records.
 As BRAD is used to manage information related to research staff subject to the Open Access Mandate, we are currently unable to grant accounts to other staff or students, including doctoral researchers.